-The Biosafety Board, which had been active since 2010, was abolished by Decree Law 703 on July 9, 2018.
-MinAF has been authorized to conduct the tasks and responsibilities of the abolished Biosafety Board as of August 1, 2018.
+The Biosafety Board, which had been active and responsible for biotechnology approvals since 2010, was abolished in July 2018.
+The Ministry of Agriculture and Forestry (MinAF) has been authorized to conduct the tasks and responsibilities of the abolished Biosafety Board as of August 2018.